express-magic/magic-client-store/README.md

 # magic-client-store
-localforage and make sure it can write before trying to
+exposes localforage and makes sure it can write to localforage on init